krkruk/arduino-robot-tutorial/docs/chapters/4_stepper_motor.md

 transistor.
 Inside of such a stepper motor, two coils are connected with a common lead.
 You need to generate a correct sequence to drive it.
 * bipolar[^2] - electricity flow must be reverted to change a direction of a shaft spin.
 This is normally achieved with a help of an H-bridge

-In this tutorial we shall handle only the unipolar case.
+In this tutorial, we shall handle only the unipolar case.
 Still, once you get the idea of controlling unipolar motors, it won't be difficult to learn controlling the bipolar ones.
 Hope, you bought 28BYJ-48 stepper motor along with ULN2003 driver.
 The driver is a [Darlington chip](https://en.wikipedia.org/wiki/Darlington_transistor).